WahabLabi/Memory-Game-Udacity-/README.md

 # Memory Game

+This repository contains a version of Concentration, the card game

 <img src="/img/Memory Game Screenshot.png" alt="screenshot of memory game" width="60%" height="60%">

 - The game consists of a grid of 16 cards: there are eight pairs and your aim is to match each pair